PalmLab Help Center

 Heatmap Visualization

-- Dynamic Sizing: Automatically adjusts based on number of proteins and samples
+- Automatically adjusts height/width based on data size.

-- Tissue Color Labels: X-axis sample names colored by tissue/cell type
+- X‑axis sample labels colored by tissue/cell type.

 UMAP Visualization

-- Interpretation: Close clusters = similar expression patterns, distant points = distinct patterns
+- Close clusters = similar detection patterns; distant points = distinct profiles.

 4 Interpretation Guide